Finance (FINA)

 Campus: LISLE

 FINA 3395 Independent Study.
 (Formerly 395) Provides an opportunity for an advanced student in the major to pursue study in a field of business related interest.
 1-3 semester credit hour/s.
 Course Repeatable.
 Maximum number of units allowed: 12.
-Department Consent Required.

 Campus: LISLE

 FINA 4305 Capital Acquisition and Alternative Investments.
 (Formerly FINA/ENT 3310) This course focuses on funding and managing entrepreneurial businesses through the various stages of business growth and explores differences in funding for different business models and organizations (e.g. technology, non-profit).
 Students will learn: 1) how to develop pro forma financial plans 2) conduct what-if analysis by the changing funding requirements of a firm growing from inception through maturity with a particular emphasis on deal structure and risk/reward scenarios for different investor types.
-Prerequisite: Earned grade of C or better in FINA 4380.
+Prerequisite: Earned grade of "C" or better in FINA 4380.
 3 semester credit hour/s.

 Campus: LISLE

 FINA 4310 Money and Financial Markets.
 (Formerly 310) Study of money, the banking system, monetary theories, and relation of the monetary system to national income, employment, and price levels.
-Prerequisite: Earned a grade of C or better in both ECON 2001 and ECON 2002.
+Prerequisite: Earned a grade of "C" or better in both ECON 2001 and ECON 2002.
 Cross-listed as ECON 4310/FINA 4310.
 3 semester credit hour/s.

 Campus: LISLE